 Not only that, your need and tolerance for carbohydrates can vary from day to day to some extent, depending on what’s going in your life.
 One may find they have a higher need on a particularly stressful or active day or vice versa.
 Even I occasionally have days when I feel like I need to increase carbs for that day, which is always done with Paleo-approved carbs.
 More frequently though, I feel the need to increase my fat rather than my carbs.

-One may also find that they do best by really emulating our ancestors and that means eating a little higher carbohydrate level during the summertime and less or ketogenic during the winter months, like they did.
+One may also find that they do best by really emulating our ancestors and that means eating a little higher carbohydrate level during the summertime and less or ketogenic during the winter months, as they did.

 On the Perfect Health Diet website, at the bottom of their dietary guidelines page, they state that some health conditions respond best to low-carb diets and that neurological disorders benefit from a ketogenic diet.
 It also states that they discuss this in their book.
 So, clearly, the authors of the book, Paul and Shou-Ching Jaminet, are aware that many people will not benefit from the level of starch that they are recommending for the general population, which doesn’t really contradict what I am saying.
 Maybe you missed that section in their book.